What Not To Do When Filing for Bankruptcy

 Giving Assets (Or Payments) To Family Members

 This is a major red flag.
 You can’t give away your good stuff — cash, property, cars, jewelry, electronics — to friends or relatives with the understanding they will give it back later.
 It’s dishonest.
 Giving your car to a family member just before you file for bankruptcy is a clear-cut way to lose the car.
 If you own the car, it must be listed as an asset or if you still owe money, it must be listed as a liability.
+If you want to keep your car after filing for bankruptcy, there are strategies in place to help you do that.

 Running Up Credit Card Debt